pmeredit/mongo/src/mongo/db/modules/enterprise/src/fcbis/README.md

 - We set the oplog visibility timestamp to the lastAppliedOpTime timestamp.
 - We set the initialDataTimestamp to the lastAppliedOpTime timestamp.
 - We reconstruct prepared transactions so the node can participate in 2-phase commit.
-- We recover any Tenant Migration Access Blockers.

 Finally,